ildyria/Arimaa/README.md

-﻿#Project Arimaa – CR19 : Wednesday, March, 4th
+﻿#Project Arimaa – CR20 : Wednesday, March, 11th
 Presents : Gabriel, Benoît, Prateek, with Christian Raymond and Nikos Parlavantzas
 ##Order of business :
 - MCTS : new issues / improvements (*Benoît*)
 - MPI and ØMQ tests (*Gabriel*)
+- Rodrigue (*Benoît*)

 ##MCTS
-- Implementation of simple version of Arimaa has started
+- Now able to work during the opponent's turn
+- For distributed calculus, use a UCT function that prioritizes deep branches

 ##Parallelization
-- Difficulties connecting different machines with MPI and ØMQ
-- MPI needs a machine file
-- Tests for distribution can be done on one machine for now
+- MPI : works at the department (at last)
+- ØMQ : might be installed at the department (?)
+- First implementation of the Master-Worker strategy (with MPI) with dummy values

+##Rodrigue
+- Too old, processors have low frequency
+- Bigger tree but fewer simulations

-##Next meeting : 10/04
+##Next meeting : 03/18
 Tasks :
 - Benoît :
-  * Keep Implementing MCTS on a simpler version of Arimaa (6x6, 3 types of pawns)
+  * Finish the implementation of the simple version of Arimaa
 - Gabriel :
-  * Keep testing MPI / ØMQ
+  * Apply distribution on MCTS and test it (at least with MPI)